KarthikeyanBommannan/Telecommunication_Churning_MLOps/Telecommunication_Churning_MLOps/README.md

-Telecommunication_Churning
+Telcommunication_Churn_MLOps
 ==============================

-Baesd on the data provided will be able to tell that the customer is like to stay or churn
+Based on the given details need to predict the customer will churn or stay.

 Project Organization
 ------------